Healthy eating

 Starchy carbohydrate foods

-These foods are a good source of vitamins and fibre and help to satisfy the appetite without containing too many calories.
-Lots of foods come into this category including potatoes (ideally with their skins left on), rice, pasta, noodles, bread, breakfast cereals and much more.
+These foods are a good source of energy, vitamins, and fibre, and help to satisfy the appetite without containing too many calories.
+Lots of foods come into this category including potatoes (ideally with their skins left on), rice, pasta, noodles, bread, chapattis, breakfast cereals and much more.

-For extra fibre and filling power, opt for wholemeal pasta, wholegrain rice and wholemeal (not brown) bread.
+For extra fibre and filling power, opt for wholemeal pasta, wholegrain rice and wholemeal bread.

-For health it’s advised that about 50 per cent of our daily intake comes from this group of foods.
-While the foods are generally low in calories, what’s added to them can often pack in the calories, so watch out for creamy sauces, butters and mayonnaise that may send the calories soaring!
+For health it’s advised that about 50% of our daily intake comes from this group of foods.
+While the foods are generally low in calories, what’s added to them can often pack in the calories while not adding many more nutrients, so watch out for creamy sauces, butters and mayonnaise that may send the calories soaring!

 Protein

-Protein is vital for growth, maintenance and repair in the body and we should eat some every day.
-Foods rich in protein include meat, fish, poultry, eggs, beans, pulses and nuts.
+Protein is vital for growth, maintenance and repair in the body, and eating some every day is essential.
+Foods rich in protein include meat, fish, poultry, eggs, beans, chickpeas, dhal, dairy products, and nuts.
 Some vegetarian options, like Quorn, soya and tofu products, are good sources of protein, too.

 For health it’s recommended that we eat two portions of fish per week, one of which should be oily fish (eg, salmon, mackerel or sardines).